Registered Types

 Most type proxies will define one or more instance methods for values of the type.
 For example, String and List provide a great many instance methods.

-An instance method is quite similar to a native function, but an instance method is bound to a value of the proxied type, and so has a slightly different signature.
+An instance method is like a native function, but has a different signature because it is bound to a value of the proxied type.
 For example, here is the implementation of the String type's length() method.

 public class StringType extends ProxyType<String> {